-*Two priority strategic issues (Housing Affordability and Environmental Quality) from Section I were not discussed in Section II because participants did not provide specific solutions, even though they found these issues to be significant.
+*NOTE: Two priority strategic issues (Housing Affordability and Environmental Quality) from Section I were not discussed in Section II because participants did not provide specific solutions, even though they found these issues to be significant.

-Acknowledgements:
+Next Steps

+In Fall 2012, the Healthy!
+Capital Counties Steering Committee and the Community Advisory Committee will develop a Community Health Improvement Plan.
+This plan will be based on the results of the Community Health Profile and the findings from the community dialogues, as presented in this report.

+Acknowledgements

 We would like to thank everyone who helped organize and promote the community dialogues, including the Steering Committee, the Advisory Committee, the Ingham County Health Department, the Barry-Eaton District Health Department, the Mid-Michigan District Health Department, Eaton Rapids Medical Center, Hayes Green Beach Memorial Hospital, McLaren of Greater Lansing, Sparrow Health System, and Michigan State University.
 In addition, we would like to thank Doak Bloss and Bob Brown for developing the dialogue process, agenda, and facilitator script.
 We would also like to thank the primary facilitators and the small group facilitators, all of whom volunteered their time to this project.
 In addition, we would like to acknowledge and thank the locations that hosted the dialogues, including the fire station in Dansville, the Hannah Community Center in East Lansing, St. Francis Retreat Center in DeWitt, Eaton Rapids Medical Center in Eaton Rapids, Clinton Commons in St. Johns, the Cooley Temple Conference Center in Lansing, and AL!VE in Charlotte.
-We also want to thank the WKAR radio station, the Lansing State Journal, the DeWitt Chronicle, Adelante Forward Magazine, all of the organizations and senior centers mentioned in part C of this report, who helped promote the dialogues.
+We also want to thank the IMPACT, City Pulse, WKAR radio station, the Lansing State Journal, the DeWitt Chronicle, Adelante Forward Magazine, and all of the organizations and community centers who helped promote the dialogues.
 Finally, we would like to thank all of the dialogue attendees for actively participating in this process and providing valuable feedback.

+A very special thanks to Taejah Vemuri, Masters of Public Health Candidate at the University of Michigan, Intern at Ingham County Health Department, who took on the task of coordinating the community dialogues and analyzing the results.
+Her excellent and tireless work made this phase of the assessment and improvement planning process possible.
+We wish Taejah all the best in her future endeavors improving community health!